mdornseif/appengine-toolkit2/docs/index.rst

 Features
 --------

-* Framework to provide :mod:`cgitb` output on development versions.
-(TODO).
+* Sane Error Logging and Reporting with nice tracebacks during development.
+Including Error Reporting to `Sentry <http://sentry.io/>`_.
+See :ref:`error-handling`.
+* A Simple, roubust framework for acceptance tests in :mod:`~gaetk2.resttestlib`
 * :func:`gaetk2.forms.wtfbootstrap3` to teach a WTForm bootstrap rendering.
 * :func:`gaetk2.helpers.check404` to save boilerplate on loading datastore entries etc.
-* Lot's of Template-Filters we use day to day in :mod:`gaetk2.jinja_filters`.
+* Lot's of Template-Filters we use day to day in :mod:`~gaetk2.jinja_filters`.
-* Common conventions for ndb/datastore usage in :mod:`gaetk2.datastore`.
+* Common conventions for ndb/datastore usage in :mod:`~gaetk2.datastore`.
-* Day-do-daty functionality in :mod:`gaetk2.tools` Most noteworty:
+* Day-do-day functionality in :mod:`~gaetk2.tools` Most noteworty:

   * :mod:`gaetk2.tools.caching` provides cache decorators.
   * :mod:`gaetk2.tools.unicode` encode integers in base32, get rid of 😎 etc in strings.